RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #578

+I've spent too much time away from the project and I wanted to get back into things in a way that felt meaningful.
+So I've started exploring what it will take to create the Come @ Me giveaway system again.
+To do this I'm designing a full giveaway plugin that could be included in projects in the future easily.
+This plugin should support both raffle/entry based giveaways and just singe entry giveaways that most streamers use during the stream.
+I want to be able to create an entry pool and then randomly select from any pool.
+A giveaway should also be able to pull from another giveaway's entry pool.
+We should also be able to have a set of winners and be able to track whether or not winners have redeemed their prize.
+To match the current streamer giveaway economy, we should allow a form of redeeming that involves typing in the chat after the winner is decided.
+This will be a fairly robust system and will require a lot of parts.

 ## #575, #576, #577

 Spent all this time trying to figure out how best to structure the query for